 Yes.
 For the State fish and wildlife agency to certify a license holder, the agency must establish that it receives the following minimum gross revenue:

-$2 for each year the license is valid, for either the privilege to hunt or the privilege to fish; and
+(a) $2 for each year the license is valid, for either the privilege to hunt or the privilege to fish; and

-$4 for each year the license is valid for a combination license that gives privileges to both hunt and fish.
+(b) $4 for each year the license is valid for a combination license that gives privileges to both hunt and fish.

-A State fish and wildlife agency must follow the requirement in of this section for all licenses sold as soon as practical, but no later than September 27, 2021.

-A State may apply these standards to all licenses certified in the license certification period that this rule becomes effective.
+§ 80.35 What additional requirements apply to multiyear licenses?